Estimated reading time: 9 minutes

 Our goal is to motivate Canadians to join credit unions by educating them about how they work.

-There are so many Canadians who are unaware of credit unions and their benefits.
+So many Canadians are unaware of credit unions and their benefits.

 One of the most significant value propositions is that Canada’s credit unions put their members first and support local communities.

-Credit unions are owned by their members — the people who bank with them – which means your bottom line is their bottom line.
+Credit unions are owned by their members — the people who bank with them – which means your bottom line is theirs.

 All members have an equal say in how their credit union operates and can democratically vote for its board of directors.